hkevin01/eeg2025/docs/methods/METHODS_DOCUMENT.md

 ## Abstract

 We present deep convolutional neural networks for predicting response times from EEG data (Challenge 1) and externalizing clinical factors (Challenge 2) using the Healthy Brain Network dataset.
-Our approach achieves NRMSE of 0.4680 for Challenge 1 and 0.0808 for Challenge 2, both significantly outperforming the competition baseline of 0.5.
-Key innovations include data augmentation for small datasets, channel-wise normalization, and regularization strategies optimized for EEG signal processing.
+Our approach achieves NRMSE of 0.4680 for Challenge 1 and 0.0808 for Challenge 2 on held-out validation data.
+Key innovations include data augmentation strategies specifically designed for small EEG datasets, multi-scale temporal feature extraction, and aggressive regularization to prevent overfitting.

 ---